hermana/keycode/README.md

 5. KeyCrop will create a file called `keytracking.json` in the background.
 Please send this file to hermana@usask.ca - we can also schedule your PlayTesting Interview.

 ### Playtesting Interview
 1. This interview will take place over Zoom.
-You will be asked open-ended questions about the game and have an opportunity to provide suggestions as well as any thoughts you have that were not covered by the surveys.
+You will be asked open-ended questions about KeyCrop and have an opportunity to provide suggestions as well as discuss any thoughts you have that were not covered by the surveys.